August 23rd, 2022 | By: Sarah Humphreys

 Titles are good for business cards and social media profiles, and they can help bring you a sense of authority or confidence.
 But when it comes to running the company, what you do matters more than your title.
 A leader is there to inspire the team and make sure everyone is on the same page in terms of what's important to the organization as a company.

 A long time ago, someone told Sarah that she was going to do great things.
 And even though that person was her own reflection looking in the mirror, those words have carried her through the thick of it all.
 You may find her singing in her car, cleaning things as stress relief, or using humor in uncomfortable situations.
-Sarah is a professional photographer, copywriter, digital creator, and nice lady to boot!
+Sarah is a professional photographer, expert-level copy editor, copywriter, digital creator, and a nice lady to boot!